jugonzal/lectures/w3d3-ajax/README.md

 He proposed using a small gem from the native javascript toolkit called [`XMLHTTPRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) to make web pages more interactive.
 These days it is impossible to think of a good web application that doesn't use AJAX.

+BTW, you can find the [full code for our lecture in my github](https://github.com/jugonzal/lhl-lectures/tree/master/w3d3-ajax).

 XHR calls aren't very straightforward to make...
 ```js
 function reqListener () {